IsaFoL/IsaFoL/FOL_Monk/README.md

 See also:

-Andreas Halkjær From, John Bruntse Larsen, Anders Schlichtkrull and Jørgen Villadsen:
+A. Halkjær From, John Bruntse Larsen, Anders Schlichtkrull and Jørgen Villadsen:
 *Substitutionless First-Order Logic: A Formal Soundness Proof* http://sketis.net/isabelle/isabelle-workshop-2018